 The blade in the Bubba Blade Stiff is Ti-nitride coated and is incredibly rust resistant, making it great for both freshwater and saltwater applications, and features an incredibly sharp edge for clean fillets and fast work.

 The handle on the Bubba blade has a safety hand guard built into the handle to prevent potential hand slippage into the blade, and the handle itself features a high grip material ensuring a great hold on the blade even with wet hands.

-The line of fillet knives come in several different sizes ranging from 5 inches, 6 inches, 7 inches, and a 9 inch blade length.
+The line of fillet knives comes in several different sizes ranging from 5 inches, 6 inches, 7 inches, and a 9-inch blade length.

 All of the fillet knives made by Kastking feature razor-sharp German G4116 stainless-steel blades that come in a great-looking black finish and have excellent edge-holding capabilities, making them great for cutting bait or making steaks from larger gamefish and everything in between.

-The knives also have a super non-slip polymer grip that ensure both comfort and safety.
+The knives also have a super non-slip polymer grip that ensures both comfort and safety.

 The Wusthof Classic may very well be one of the most refined fillet knives out there.
 Featuring a thin, curved, and highly tapered blade this Wusthof classic is built for precision fillet work.

 The handle that is built around the blade is a full tang triple-riveted synthetic polypropylene handle and has great resistance to heat, impact, fading, and discoloration over time.

 The blade is forged from single blocks of high carbon stainless steel which have been tempered to 58 degrees on the hardness Rockwell C scale, and the precision edge technology that Wusthof incorporates gives an edge that is 20% sharper than its competitors.

 The standard blade length for the Wusthof is 7 inches, but 9-inch blades are available as well.